Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-01.md

 - **Breakout** - This is a JavaScript implementation of the arcade game Breakout
 - **React Fundamentals Tutorial** - This tutorial will get you started with React
-- **Custom/Contractor Project with React** - This will be a web site built with React and is open to your ideas and input.
+- **Custom/Contractor Project with React** - This will be a website built with React and is open to your ideas and input.

 <!-- > -->